Nike-Inc/brickflow/examples/brickflow_examples/README.md

     """
     )
 ```
+_Note: Modify the values of catalog/database for common_task_parameters._

 ### Update demo_wf.py
 - demo_wf.py explains the various tasks and options available for the tasks
 - You can remove the demo_wf.py in case you just to run the hello_world_workflow.py
-- In case you want to run the demo_wf.py, follow the below steps
+- In case you want to run the demo_wf.py, update the below params with your values
+   - default_cluster
+   - common_task_parameters
-   - Update cluster id
+   - permissions
-   - email_ids in demo_wf.py
+   - default_task_settings

 ### Deploy the workflow to databricks
 ```shell